 Visit the New Mexico Legislature website to find your legislator, a particular bill or to locate agencies or committees involved.
 For more information or if you are interested in serving on the Government Affairs Committee, please contact us.

 AANM Government Affairs is working hard for you!

 In 2017, legislation was introduced to eliminate the automatic stay for eviction cases.
 It passed unanimously in the House Business, Industry, & Commerce Committee, but did not get heard again before the end of the session.
 In 2018, the Government Affairs Committee asked the Governor for a message on this legislation.
-Currently in the "wait and see" mode, the legislation as it was proposed in 2017, can be reviewed here.
-There are no plans to revise any of the language in 2018, and as soon as the legislation is available for the current session, it will be posted here.
+Currently in the "wait and see" mode, the legislation as it was proposed in 2017.
+There are no plans to revise any of the language in 2019, and as soon as the legislation is available for the current session, it will be posted here.

 One in three New Mexicans live in rental housing.
 The Apartment Association of New Mexico (AANM), a 35 year old non-profit organization whose members include nearly 500 rental housing owners representing some 35,000 units, supports a statewide property tax system that is equitable, transparent, understandable, predictable and uniform in its application to all residential properties.

 Recent court decisions interpreting the existing state statute (NMSA 7-35-2-J) include as residential property all structures (e.g., rental housing) used primarily for permanent human habitation.